-The above is the corner where I've been growing plants with white flowers.
+The above is the corner of the garden where we've been growing plants with white flowers.
 There are two new plants, an evergreen daisy-like rhodanthemum 'African Spring' and a delphinium 'Guardian White'.
 The white foxgloves are opening and soon a white rose 'White Star' that's climbing up the former washing line pole will bloom.
 A third bud on the Regale trumpet lily has just opened.

 Not all the 'white' pelargoniums were pure white, but that doesn't matter.
 Every bloom is beautiful in its own way.